Our Pension, Benefits & Executive Compensation Practice Group has exceptional depth, with lawyers devoting their practice to this area of law.

 Restructuring and Transactions

-We have acted as pension counsel on some of the most significant corporate restructurings under the Companies’ Creditors Arrangement Act (CCAA) in Canada.
-We provide pension, benefits and executive compensation advice to both sellers and purchasers during the strategy and negotiation phases of corporate transactions, and with respect to the implementation of changes after closing, such as harmonization of benefits.
+We have acted as pension counsel on significant corporate restructurings under the Companies’ Creditors Arrangement Act (CCAA) in Canada.
+We provide pension, benefits and executive compensation advice to both sellers and purchasers during the strategy and negotiation phases of corporate transactions, and with respect to the implementation of changes after closing, such as harmonization of benefits or the establishment of new plans.

 We advise boards of directors and senior management on all aspects of executive compensation and equity compensation plans for CEOs and other executives.
 These include stock option plans, share appreciation rights, restricted share units, performance share units, deferred share units, and other short- and long-term incentive plans and retention arrangements.